FAQ

-You should select a group classification that fits the website that you are entering.
-In a number of cases, a website could be entered in two different classifications, which requires two separate entries.
-For example, a large healthcare system might enter its site in Division I as a Healthcare System and Division II as a Consumer General Health Site.
+You should select a group classification that fits the website or digital initiative that you are entering.
+In a number of cases, an entry could be submitted for consideration in two different group classifications, which requires two separate entries.
+For example, a large healthcare system might enter its website in Division I as a Healthcare System and Division II as a Consumer General Health Site.
 A cancer site could be entered under both Healthcare Association/Professional Society in Division II and Consumer Disease-Focused Site in Division II.

 If you believe your entry qualifies under more than one Group Classification, submit an additional entry for each additional Group you believe to be appropriate.
 (The form will accept only one Group Classification at a time.)